MariyamShakoor/data-analyst-mariyam/README.md

 ## Deliverables

-- ✅ A fully cleaned and consolidated academic accommodations dataset (CSV format)
+- A fully cleaned and consolidated academic accommodations dataset (CSV format)
-- ✅ Glue DataBrew recipes for cleaning, profiling, and transformation
+- Glue DataBrew recipes for cleaning, profiling, and transformation
-- ✅ ERD and AWS architecture diagrams
+- ERD and AWS architecture diagrams
-- ✅ Data quality reports and heatmaps
+- Data quality reports and heatmaps
-- ✅ Summary document explaining all wrangling steps and validation results

 ---